Best Resume Formats for 2025 (with 10+ Templates!)

 What resume formats do you recommend?

 The majority of people can stick with the Reverse-chronological Resume Format.
-A Functional Resume Format can be a better option if you have more skills than experience, and a
+A Functional Resume Format can be a better option if you have more skills than experience.

 What is the most common resume format?